What are the Benefits and Risks of Taking Birth Control Pills?

 - Some birth control pills can help prevent sudden mood changes during a woman’s cycle due to changing hormone levels.

-- Studies have shown the birth control pill leads to lower rates of pelvic inflammatory disease and cancer of the endometrium (uterine) and ovaries.
+- Studies have shown the birth control pill leads to lower rates of pelvic inflammatory disease and cancer of the endometrium (lining of the uterus) and ovaries.
+Ovarian cysts may occur less frequently.

 - Effective birth control leads to less worry and is a great way to help you plan ahead for your career, social and family life.